neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

   Run `counsel-etags-list-tag-in-current-file' to list tags in current file.

+  Or just use native imenu with below setup,
+     (setq imenu-create-index-function
+           'counsel-etags-imenu-default-create-index-function)

   `counsel-etags-scan-code' to create tags file `counsel-etags-grep' to grep `counsel-etags-grep-current-directory' to grep in current directory